Examples

 With the task being — “Identify a problem” — teachers are able to put parameters on the challenge that fit their discipline.

 For example, a chemistry teacher could say, “Identify a problem affecting our local community related to water pollution or the gas laws.”
 A history teacher could say, “Identify a problem within American democracy or a problem that currently faces American foreign policy and derive your solution from historical examples.”
-While an art teacher could say, “identify a problem related to public art and design an innovative solution to solve it.”
+Similarly, an art teacher could say, “identify a problem related to public art and design an innovative solution to solve it.”

 In addition, because classrooms can engage in a challenge at any time during the year, teachers can link their standards and competencies to the projects.
 We work closely with teachers to design a calendar that works for them and meets their goals.